LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     Leave all other settings as default and then select **Next**.

 13. In the **Review and finish** page, Verify the rule conditions and settings are correct.
-If corrections are needed, select **Edit rule conditions** or **Edit rule settings** and make the necessary corrections.
+If corrections are needed, select **Edit rule conditions,** or **Edit rule settings** and make the necessary corrections.
 Once you've verified the conditions and rules are correct, select **Finish**.

     It may take up to a minute to create the rule.
 Once **Transport rule created successfully** is displayed, select **Done**.